fortran-lang/fortran-lang.org/learn/best_practices/arrays.md

 end function
 ```

-Finally, there are *assumed-size* arrays, which provide the least compile and runtime
+Finally, there are *assumed-size* arrays, which provide the least compile-time and run-time
-checking and can be found be found frequently in legacy code, they should be avoided
+checking and can be found be found frequently in legacy code.
+They should be avoided
 in favour of *assumed-shape* or *assumed-rank* arrays.
 An *assumed-size* array dummy argument is identified by an asterisk as the last dimension,
 this disables the usage of this array with many intrinsic functions, like ``size`` or